 Any sales team has the challenge to discover and attract potential customers from different industries and regions, then at the same time, they need to identify and explore the needs of current accounts ensuring customer retention and managing the relationship.
-The importance of the sales force goes beyond its cost, it is perhaps the most highly empowered organization within many companies because of its critical impact on customer relationships, as it is explained by Zoltners et al. "its effect on top-line performance is significant".
+The significance of the sales force goes beyond its cost.
+The sales force is perhaps the most highly empowered organization within many companies because of its critical impact on customer relationships, its effect on top-line performance is significant.
 (Zoltners, Sinha, & Lomier, 2008).
-Every sales force has the opportunity to improve sales revenues through the improvement of sales force effectiveness, these concepts have to be developed according to external and internal forces.
+Every sales force has the opportunity to improve sales revenues through enhanced sales force effectiveness, these concepts have to be developed according to external and internal forces.